 When OCR tools process tables, they apply special formatting to rows so that the row height is equal or larger than the height of the rows in the original PDF / scan.
 If the row height is fixed and the text expands after translation, the text may not fit inside the row and will not be fully visible.
 If the row has a minimum height and the translated text is shorter, the row will not shrink in height, so there may be a lot of extra space around the text.

-This tool allows you to apply default (variable) row height so that the rows expand or shrink in height depending on the amount of text in them.
+This tool allows you to apply variable row height or minimum row height to table rows so that they expand or shrink in height depending on the amount of text in them.

-- Apply variable row height setting to ALL tables in the active document – choose this option to apply variable row height attributes to all table rows in the active document;
+- Change row height settings in ALL tables in the active document – choose this option to apply minimum or variable row height to all table rows in the active document;

-- Decide which rows need to be formatted as variable height rows – choose this option in order to decide which rows need to be changed.
-When you select this option, you will see a list of all rows that have minimum and/or fixed height (depending on the setting of the next option).
-You can then use Up and Down arrow keys or the mouse within the list to see every row in the document, and then select the rows which need to be changed.
+- Decide which rows need to have their row height settings updated – choose this option in order to decide which rows need to be changed.
+When you select this option, you will see a list of all rows that have fixed and/or minimum height (depending on the value of the next option).
+You can then use Up and Down arrow keys or the mouse within the list to see every row in the document, and then check the rows which need to be changed.

-Click Apply variable height setting button.
+Click Change row height settings button.
 The operation may take some time depending on the number of tables in the document.